| Title: | Download Data from the Swiss National Bank (SNB) |

 The Swiss National Bank (SNB) provides data as either

-so-called tables or datasets. fetch_table
+so-called tables or datasets. fetch_table can handle

-both, but the type
+both, but the type argument must be specified.

-downloads data, which typically are in
+fetch_table downloads data, which typically are in

 csv format, from the SNB's website and

-stores them, with a date prefix, in directory dest.dir
+stores them, with a date prefix, in directory dest.dir.

-, a temporary directory is used
+If the latter is NULL, a temporary directory is used

-); but much better is to use a
+(through tempdir); but much better is to use a

 more-persistent storage location.
 If a file with today's date

-, that file is read, and nothing is
+exists in dest.dir, that file is read, and nothing is

 downloaded.